troch/hocompose/docs/introduction.md

 # Why hocompose?

-Hocompose is a tiny library

 ## Higher-order components

-Using Higher-Order Components (HOCs) in React is great for composition: they allow to decouple rendering logic from lifecycle logic.
+Using Higher-Order Components (HOCs) in React is great for composition.
+They allow to decouple rendering logic from life-cycle logic.
+HOCs are good for extracting logic from components, so it can be applied to other components without duplicating code.

+In general, there are two types of higher-order components:
+- Some will specify life-cycle methods and render DOM element, wrapping a base component
+- Some will only specify life-cycle methods to add some behaviour to a base component

-HOCs are very good for extracting any component logic which is not part of its rendering, and share it with different components, without repeating code.
-However, if sharing a specific component behaviour between many components is easy with HOCs, adding multiple behaviours to a component is done at the expense of new component instances because of nesting.
+Sharing a specific component behaviour between many components is easy with higher-order componentss.
+However, because of nesting, adding multiple behaviours to a component is done at the expense of component instances.

-##
+## Composition

 Nesting rendering logic makes total sense, this is how one builds a UI.
 But, why should one follow the same pattern to apply a list of behaviours to a component?
-Adding component instances

-__hocompose__ allows you to compose behaviours together in only one higher-order component.
+This is what __hocompose__ enables: composing behaviours together in only one higher-order component.
 Think of it as the best of higher-order components, decorators and mixins.